Welcome from your Directors

 We are honored to be your teachers.
 We are passionate about the power of choral singing in helping students create beauty; explore timeless text; and connect with themselves, classmates and the world.
 More than ever, our young people need learning through chorus to understand the value of acquiring skills through daily habits of excellence and especially to experience the unique, incredible joy of singing together.

 Please note that aside from the grading scale and calendar, the bulk of the handbook remains the same as years past.
-All pertinent Remote Learning information can be found in the Remote Learning Addendum below.

 Our success is due to our incredible students and also, their generous and supportive parents.
 We could not maintain our high standards without our Booster Board Officers and members.
 Please know how much you are appreciated and acknowledged.